 - Bad tenants can result in high repair costs or even eviction costs.

-While you should always keep the risks of buying an investment property in mind, don’t let them paralyze your decision-making.
+While you should always keep the risks of buying an investment property, don’t let them paralyze your decision-making.
 So long as you have enough financial flexibility, you should be able to weather any mishaps and prosper from future appreciation and rental yields.

 Final ThoughtsFinal Thoughts

 The NYC real estate market is robust and competitive, and investors should find an experienced broker who knows the local market and macro trends.
-Arrange for a consultation, and they can talk you through everything you need to know about the current market conditions, buying opportunities, and what the future holds.
+Arrange for a consultation, and they can talk you through everything you need to know about the current market conditions, buying opportunities, and the future.
 Ask them for rental rates for like-kind housing within the building or close vicinity.